justiruel/learn_nodejs/README.md

 'quux.html'
 ```

-## If you also want to remove the extension:
+## If you also want to remove the extension

 ```
 path.basename('/foo/bar/baz/asdf/quux.html', path.extname(fpath))